-

-Strong Customer Authentication (SCA) is a new requirement of the second Payment Services Directive (PSD2), which aims to add extra layers of security to electronic payments within European Economic Area (EEA) and the United Kingdom.
+Strong Customer Authentication (SCA) is a new requirement of the second Payment Services Directive (PSD2), which aims to add extra layers of security to electronic payments within the European Economic Area (EEA) and the United Kingdom.

 Executive Summary